-SSI launched a new group exhibition Home: Between Here and There at Bankstown Arts Centre in August 2015.
-The exhibition showcased the work of eight artists who are seeking asylum in Australia.
-The exhibition travelled to Adamstown Arts in Newcastle between September and October, and it is envisaged that it will travel to other locations across NSW in the first part of 2016.
+SSI launched a new group exhibition, Home: Between Here and There, at Bankstown Arts Centre in August 2015.
+The exhibition showcased the work of eight artists who were seeking asylum in Australia.
+The exhibition travelled to Adamstown Arts in Newcastle between September and October, before heading to Canberra in early 2016.

-In 2016, an exhibition was held in conjunction with the New Beginnings Refugee Arts & CUlture Festival.
+In 2016, an art exhibition was held in conjunction with the New Beginnings Refugee Arts & Culture Festival.